SNDima/AI_Agent_Digest/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you’d like to help improve the project.

 ## 🌟 Future Enhancements
-- Engagement analytics (link clicks, most-read topics).
-- Multi-language support.
-- Cloud deployment (Docker, serverless, etc.).
+- **Advanced Analytics**: Engagement tracking, click metrics, read time analysis
+- **Cloud Deployment**: Docker containers, serverless functions